-Alison is a Senior Program Officer for Sustainable Environments at the Surdna Foundation.
-She engages in strategy and grantmaking with communities of color and low-wealth communities to move resources in support of power building and self-determination.
-She takes leadership from frontline communities and grassroots leaders across the country working at the intersection of racial, economic, gender, environmental and climate justice.
-Alison is a student of the Just Transition movement and organizes with her philanthropic peers to shift the culture and discourse towards a new approach to philanthropy that redistributes wealth, democratizes power and shifts control to communities in a way that is truly regenerative for people and the planet.
+Working at the intersection of racial, economic, gender, environmental, and climate justice, Alison and the Sustainable Environments team engage in strategies that advance racial justice and center the power of BIPOC leaders and communities.
+Alison is a student of the Just Transition movement and organizes with her philanthropic peers to shift the culture and discourse toward a new approach to philanthropy that redistributes wealth, power, and control to communities in a way that is truly regenerative for people and the planet.

-Alison previously served as a Senior Project Manager at New Ecology, a non-profit working on green affordable housing.
-Through design and construction technical support, her work with public housing authorities and community development corporations (CDCs) resulted in high quality, safe, efficient and affordable housing, community and healthcare facilities, and elder care developments.
-Additionally, she has worked for non-profits focused on economic justice working with women to start and grow their own businesses, supporting families to break cycles of homelessness and domestic violence direct service.
+Prior to Surdna, Alison served as a Senior Project Manager at New Ecology, a nonprofit dedicated to green affordable housing.
+She provided design and construction technical support, and her work with public housing authorities and community development corporations (CDCs) resulted in high quality, safe, efficient, and affordable housing, community and healthcare facilities, and elder care developments.
+Additionally, Alison has worked for nonprofits focused on economic justice for women, supporting families to break cycles of homelessness, and domestic violence direct service.

-Alison serves as a board member, trustee and advisor for several organizations and initiatives.
-She is the Neighborhood Funders Group (NFG) Board Chair, Trustee of The Solutions Project, an Environmental Leadership Program Senior Fellow, an American Council on Germany Fellow, and a PLACES Fellow with the Funders’ Network.
+Alison serves as a board member, trustee, and advisor for several organizations and initiatives.
+She is a board member of the Neighborhood Funders Group (NFG), Trustee of The Solutions Project, Co-Chair of the Climate Justice Action Table for the Greater New Orleans Funders Network, an Environmental Leadership Program Senior Fellow, a Rockwood Fellow, and a PLACES Fellow with the Funders’ Network.
 She also engages in community organizing, political campaigns, and volunteer efforts addressing issues in her community.

-She holds a Master’s degree in Urban and Environmental Policy and Planning from Tufts University and received her undergraduate degree in Political Science and Environmental Studies from St. Lawrence University.
+Alison holds a master’s degree in Urban and Environmental Policy and Planning from Tufts University, and received her undergraduate degree in Political Science and Environmental Studies from St. Lawrence University.